mramirsha/shadowsocks-libev-and-v2ray-plugin/README.md

                                   salsa20, chacha20 and chacha20-ietf.
                                   The default cipher is aes-256-gcm.
                                 )

-PLUGIN = you shadowsocks plugin (The Default plugin is v2ray-plugin) PLUGIN_OPTS = your plugin configuration
+PLUGIN = you shadowsocks plugin (The default plugin is v2ray-plugin)

+PLUGIN_OPTS = your plugin configuration